gxshub/mopmc/README.md

 ### Use Docker Image with Pre-built MOPMC
-A [__mopmc__](https://hub.docker.com/repository/docker/gxsu/mopmc/general) Docker image with a ready-to-run MOPMC build is available in the Docker Hub:
+A [__mopmc__](https://hub.docker.com/repository/docker/gxsu/mopmc/general) Docker image with a ready-to-run MOPMC build is available in the Docker Hub.
+<em>This Docker image is built for the AMD64 architecture but not the ARM64 architecture.</em>

+Pull the image:
 ```shell
 docker pull gxsu/mopmc:<tagname>
 ```
-This pre-built image supports an environment with or _without_ GPU acceleration by running
+This pre-built version supports an environment by running
 ```shell
 docker run --rm -it --runtime=nvidia --gpus all gxsu/mopmc:<tagname>
 ```